 I always thought I would work in Radio.
 In 1965, I was a 14-year old DJ working after school.
 I was a PD when I was 21, a CE when I was 28, and a consultant when I was 31.
 I was 43 at my last radio job, in 1994.
 My Radio Bio is here.
 Since then, I found decent work in Internet and Computer fields, but it ain't radio.
 REELRADIO is my substitute for working in radio, and it has served me faithfully first as a hobby, and now, as a non-profit corporation, with lots of responsibility and no monetary compensation, at least for the first ten years.

-REELRADIO has now survived fifteen years online.
+REELRADIO has now survived nineteen years online.
 I know now that there are many, like me, who will never forget the greatest radio ever made.
 The fun, formatics, styles, personalities, promotions, production, time-tones, reverb, creativity and pioneers of Top 40 Radio are celebrated here!
 And we feel good about it.

 Please read some of this before using my mail link.

 If you are a copyright or trademark owner who believes that your rights have been violated by this REELRADIO service, please send a notice to our Copyright Agent.
 Such notice should contain an electronic or physical signature of the person authorized to act on behalf of the owner of the copyrighted work, a description of the copyrighted work that you claim has been infringed, a description of where the infringing material is located, your address, telephone number, and email address, and a written statement by you that you have a good faith belief that the disputed use is not authorized by the copyright owner nor any entity authorized to act on the copyright owner's behalf.
 Our agent for notice of alleged copyright infringement on an application is:

 A notification of claimed infringement related to the Service should be a written communication addressed to the name and address set forth above, and must include substantially all of the following:

 - Copyright Agent